goxr3plus/FX-BorderlessScene/README.md

 - Deleted jna, jna-platform dependencies; fx13+ solves the bug that transparent/undecorated stage cannot be minimized by clicking the icon.
 - Deleted the Region node in the BorderlessPane, it seems that no use was found.
 - The test file is moved to the test folder
+- Try to modify the project into a modular project;
+- application.css Change the name to borderless-scene.css

 ### 本分叉修改的主要内容
 <span id="modification-content-zh" ></span>